Mike Zeck

-Michael J. Zeck (born September 6, 1949), is an American comics artist.
+Michael J. Zeck (born September 6, 1949) is an American comics artist.
 He is best known for his work for Marvel Comics on such series as Captain America, Marvel Super-Heroes Secret Wars, Master of Kung-Fu, and The Punisher as well as the "Kraven's Last Hunt" storyline in the Spider-Man titles.

 Early life

-Mike Zeck was born in Greenville, Pennsylvania.
+Mike Zeck was born in Greenville, Pennsylvania in 1949.
 He attended the Ringling School of Art in 1967, and after graduation worked at the Migrant Education Center in Fort Lauderdale, Florida.
+He is of Serbian ancestry.

 Career

 Zeck began his comics career in 1974, doing illustration assignments for the text stories in Charlton Comics' animated line of comics, which led to work on their horror titles.
 During this period he lived briefly in the Derby, Connecticut, area where Charlton was headquartered.

 In 1977, Zeck started working for Marvel Comics on Master of Kung Fu with writer Doug Moench.
 In 2010, Comics Bulletin ranked Moench and Zeck's work on Master of Kung-Fu sixth on its list of the "Top 10 1970s Marvels".
 Zeck later worked on Captain America and drew covers for G.I.
 Joe: A Real American Hero.

 Zeck illustrated the Marvel Super-Heroes Secret Wars limited series in 1984.
 For this series, he designed a new black-and-white costume temporarily worn by Spider-Man.
 The plot that developed as a result of Spider-Man's acquisition of the costume led to the creation of the Spider-Man villain known as Venom.